rickkobayashiphd/Data_Science_Portfolio/README.md

 ## **About**

 I am your hard-working PhD, problem solver, and aspiring Data Scientist.
-I help people work.
+I help people do good work.
 I seek to understand your needs clearly so I can become better at solving complex problems and serve others with integrity, compassion, and with actionable data-driven guidance.

 I've served as a family restaurant owner at Cafe 100, continued as an electrician apprentice for Light Workers Electric (License C-32190), and currently work as the CAD/CAM Operator and Carpenter for RK Builders (License BC-7556).
 I am the co-founder of TigerLuv Guitars.